How Do I Get Started?

 Some Final Tips

-- Don’t expect to quit your day job.
+Don’t expect to quit your day job right away.
 In today’s digitally accessible world, being a DJ is easy… but making a living DJing is hard.
-I’m not saying you can’t make a living as a DJ… you can!
+I’m not saying it can’t be done… it can!
 But it’s important to realize that you need to put in the work, and it doesn’t happen overnight.

 What To Do Next

 There’s a lot to be considered when deciding to become a DJ.
 It can be intimidating to take all of this in.

 The hustle of the DJ never ends, and in order to be successful, he or she must be willing to evolve and mold themselves in order to meet the wants and needs of their audience over time.

 Let us help you with your struggles!

 Leave a voicemail using the widget below, and we may answer your question on the show!
 We take questions from all types of DJs and experience levels.